Living in Pittsburgh: Dream Bigger and Live Better

-The median price for a single-family home in the region is 42.3% less than the national average, while rent is 36.5% lower — meaning your housing will be an order of magnitude grander than that of your friends in other places.
+The median price for a single-family home in Pittsburgh and the surrounding Allegheny County area is 42.3% less than the national average, while rent is 36.5% lower — meaning that your money towards rent or mortgage goes further here than in other big cities, like New York, Boston and Seattle.

 Cost of Living